Francis Negus

-Francis Negus (1670 – 9 September 1732) of Dallinghoo, Suffolk, was an English Army officer, courtier, and Whig politician who sat in the House of Commons from 1717 to 1732.
+Francis Negus (1670 – 9 September 1732) of Dallinghoo, Suffolk, was an English Army officer, courtier and Whig politician.
+He sat in the House of Commons from 1717 to 1732.
 He is the reputed inventor of the drink negus.

 Early life

 Negus is a Norfolk family name.
-Negus was baptized on 3 May 1670, the son of Francis Negus of St Paul's, Covent Garden and his wife Elianore Boone.
+Negus was baptized on 3 May 1670.
+He is the son of Francis Negus of St Paul's, Covent Garden and his wife Elianore Boone.
 His father was secretary to Henry Howard, 7th Duke of Norfolk, and in that capacity made the acquaintance of Elias Ashmole.
 Negus joined the army and was ensign in the 3rd Foot in 1687, captain in 1691, and major in 1694.
 He renewed his commission in 1702 and served in the French wars under John Churchill, 1st Duke of Marlborough, attaining the rank of lieutenant-colonel in the 25th Regiment of Foot in 1703.
 He married, by licence dated 14 February 1704, Elizabeth Churchill, daughter of William Churchill.
 In 1712 he succeeded his father to the Dallinghoo estate.
 He was sometime ranger of Bagshot Rails and Sandhurst Walks, Windsor forest.

 In 1719 he was one of the original backers of the Royal Academy of Music, establishing a London opera company which commissioned numerous works from Handel and others.